Utah-based company wins auction to buy Jay Peak in Vermont - The Boston Globe

 Advertisement

+A federal court must approve the bid and a hearing is tentatively scheduled for Sept.
+16, according to Goldberg.
+The sale is expected to close before the upcoming ski season, Goldberg said.

-Pacific Groups Resorts, which owns five ski resorts including Ragged Mountain Resort in New Hampshire and Powderhorn Mountain Resort in Colorado, had originally offered to buy Jay Peak for $58 million.
+Pacific Groups Resorts, which owns Ragged Mountain Resort in New Hampshire and Powderhorn Mountain Resort in Colorado, as well as properties in British Columbia, Virginia, Maryland, had originally offered to buy Jay Peak for $58 million.
 Goldberg wanted to be able to continue to market the resort, and if there were qualified bids to hold an auction “in order to assure the highest and best offer,” according a court filing last month.

-The sale is expected to close before the upcoming ski season, Goldberg said.

 Vern Greco, PGRI’s president and CEO, said the company started pursuing the acquisition over three years ago.